vaughnteegarden/slate/source/includes/_checkoutmanager.md

 ```

 BuyProduct purchases a product directly, bypassing the cart.

+If this method returns successfully, it will automatically call `signOrderUpdate` and start listening on a socket for the server to return an order status.

 Method signature: `session.buyProduct( MerchantId, CheckoutProduct, AddressId,
         RezolveLocation, PaymentRequest, [callback or interface] )`